paulinegilg/ropy/content/home.md

     image: /logo.png
 ---

-RoPy is perfect for simple static sites and low tech blogs.
+RoPy is perfect for simple static pages and low tech blogs.
 It uses **no JavaScript** and renders only HTML and CSS.

 This way you can focus on what matters most: your content!

 It is truly accessible since it respects most of the [WCAG recommendations]().

+## Install

+Check the [doc]() for more info!